michaelharootoonyan/wpu/README.md

 # About this branch
-This branch is to be used as a refernece when we add more features to WPU like Custom Tabs.
-I have the incorrect lingo that needs to be corrected in the dashboard.
-Custom Tabs is from a WooCommerce Add-On plugin called WooCommerce Custom Tabs.

-# Todo
+This branch is to be used to continue the project.
 This product is not yet finished, will be adding every weekend here and there some features to dashboard and functionality.

-1. Options are now saveable, will remove custom tabs, or change to attributes?
-Custom tabs is from a pluginm could add this later.
+# Here is what is left Todo:
+1. Notifications need to be displayed for ux.
+2. Extract the files.
+3. Validate files with rules from the requirement options that are already saved in the db.

+# Here is what has been done:
+1. savable options in database with jquery so no page load neccessary.
-2. File zip uploader has been added now we need to extract the files and go through them using the options from the db.
+2. File zip uploader has been added.
+3. Changed custom tabs to attributes, will add this feature later.
+4. Changed Products Attribute to say Product Meta, and fixed incorrect lingo.